1D roughness driven depinning of breath figures on PDMS: Results and Discussion

+The water contact angle of the surfaces before and after patterning are given in Figure~\ref{cacomp}.
+The bare smooth surface showed the contact angle of $86$$^{o}$, whereas the bare constrained surface showed a decrease in contact angle.
+This is due to the presence of grooves on the constrained surface which obeys Wenzel's equation ($cos \theta^{\ast} = R \cos \theta$; where $R$ is the roughness factor, $\theta^{\ast}$ is the Wenzel angle and $\theta$ is the Young's angle).
+According to Wenzel's equation, the increase in hydrophobicity/hydrophilicity increases with increase in surface roughness.
+Since the bare polycarbonate smooth surface is hydrophilic, its contact angle further decreased with the presence of grooves (roughness). \\

-The water contact angle of the surfaces before and after patterning are given in Table~\ref{1} and Figure\ref{12}.
-The increase in contact angle of approximately 30 degrees was observed.
-This increase in hydrophobicity is attributed to the change in surface roughness and also the interfacial energy of the surfaces.
-The fact that the droplets are in a Wenzel state was confirmed by upturning the substrate with water droplet and noting the properties of the pendant drop.
-It was observed that the droplet sticks to the surface which confirms the high adhesiveness of droplet with the surface.
-The images of the droplets are shown in Figure\ref{13},\ref{14} \\
+Increase in contact angle is observed for both smooth and constrained surfaces patterned with PDMS and Poly(Bisphenol A carbonate) of molecular weight 28,200 $g/mol$ .
+These changes in contact angle are attributed to the change in surface roughness resultant from pore formation and also the inter-facial energy of the surfaces.
+However, there is no considerable change in contact angle is observed for surfaces patterned with Poly(Bisphenol A carbonate) of molecular weight 45,000 $g/mol$.
+This may be due to the formation of larger pores on the ring whose diameter is larger than the water droplet used in the contact angle measurements.
+This require further theoretical investigations.
+The droplets over all patterned surfaces was seen to be in a sticky Wenzel state \cite{wenzel}, as seen from Figure~\ref{wen}.
+This is confirmed by upturning the substrate with water droplet and observing the variation of the pendant drop.
+It is found that the droplet sticks to the surface which confirms the high adhesiveness of droplet with the surface.
+The droplet pinning is observed to be higher for the smooth surface.
+The images of the droplets sticking to PDMS patterned smooth and constrained surface are shown in Figure~\ref{wen}. {}